In unusual criticism, Israeli envoy blames Russia for blocking international anti-Semitism definition

 This week, a lawmaker in the state parliament of St. Petersburg, Vitaly Milonov, said that Christians survived despite how ancestors of Boris Lazarevich Vishnevsky and Maxim Lvovich Reznik, two Jewish Russian lawmakers serving in the same parliament, “boiled us in cauldrons and fed us to animals.”

-Both men denied their statements, which Russian Jews strongly condemned, were anti-Semitic.
+Both men denied that their statements, which Russian Jews strongly condemned, were anti-Semitic.

-The definition that reportedly is being blocked by Russia resembles the one recently adopted by the International Holocaust Remembrance Alliance – an intergovernmental agency of 31 Western nations.